dreamsdevlop/RDp/RCLONE_SETUP.md

-# 💾 Smart Data Backup Setup
+# 💾 Smart Data Backup Setup (OPTIONAL)

+> **This is completely optional!** The RDP works perfectly without Rclone.
+> Only set this up if you want to keep files between workflow restarts.

 This project supports automatic backup of your RDP data to Google Drive, OneDrive, Dropbox, etc. using **Rclone**.